“Trump is actively considering moving U.S. embassy in Israel to Jerusalem”: VP Pence

-NEW YORK, Nov 29 (APP):US Vice President Pence said Tuesday the Trump administration is “actively considering” moving the US embassy in Israel to Jerusalem, a core promise of the president’s core campaign promises.
+NEW YORK, Nov 29 (APP):US Vice President Pence said Tuesday the Trump administration is “actively considering” moving the US embassy in Israel to Jerusalem, a core promise of President Donald Trump during his election campaign.

 “President (Donald) Trump is actively considering when and how to move the American Embassy from Tel Aviv to Jerusalem,” Pence said during a speech in New York.